felisiwi/DesignSystem/PROJECT_NOTES.md

 ## Contributing

 This is a personal design system project.
 For questions or issues, refer to the component-specific documentation or session notes.

 ---

+---

+## Project Context for Claude & Cursor

+When working with Claude or Cursor, always load these files for context:
+- `/notes/claude-sessions/Carousel/Carousel_MASTER.md` - Comprehensive carousel documentation
+- `/notes/claude-sessions/ThumbReachMapper/Thumbreachmapper_MASTER.md` - Thumb Reach Mapper documentation
+- `/README.md` - Project overview
+- `/PROJECT_NOTES.md` - This file (component index and context)

+This ensures Claude and Cursor both use the latest master summaries and context when reasoning about components.

+---